Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

-What is nodejs, event loop in nodejs,reverse string, time complexity, map , reduce, filter, foreach loop Nodejs Single threaded, express js, routing, package.json, package_lock_json, Javascript , difference between var and let , Child process , ForEach and map difference , subStr , stack and queue ,
+What is nodejs, event loop in nodejs,reverse string, time complexity, map , reduce, filter, foreach loop Nodejs Single threaded, express js, routing, package.json, package_lock_json, Javascript , difference between var and let , Child process , ForEach and map difference , subStr , stack and queue , npm description like how it works, system modelling etc.
 Event loop explain.
 5. Working of Nodejs.
 5. what is piping in nodejs